 With Eternal Essence, Heroes V has recently gotten one as well.
 It's still in development, but it got rid of nearly all cheats of the AI, greatly shortened the length of turns and made the AI much more intelligent in general.

-The Horn of the Abyss mod for Heroes III adds a tenth town (although new towns have been made before, they have all been replacers for a town already in the game) plus some thematically appropriate extras, and future versions will add even more towns (future versions closer in time will add full-length campaigns).
-It is currently only available in Russian, but an English version will be released.
+The Horn of the Abyss mod for Heroes III adds a tenth town (although new towns have been made before, they have all been replacers for a town already in the game), two full-length campaigns (although currently without voice-overs or campaign-maps) plus some thematically appropriate extras, and future versions will add even more towns.

 No matter whether your settlement lies between active volcanoes, in underground tunnels or the Elemental Plane of Death, you'll always find an ore mine and a sawmill nearby.